How To Post On Google Plus Without Spamming

 Focus on Posting Quality Content and Appease Moderators

 The universal rule for using any social media network for marketing is to make sure you’re posting good content individuals can use.
 Google Plus doesn’t like short posts that are basically a few characters and a link.
-It’s better to write a post of 140 characters or more, that way your message has more “heft” and doesn’t look like a “drive-by” spam posting promoting your latest listings.Make posts Interesting
+It’s better to write a post of 350 words or more, that way your message has more “heft” and doesn’t look like a “drive-by” spam posting promoting your latest listings.Make posts Interesting

 Group moderators don’t like tiny link posts either, and many groups may have even have post guidelines.
-After you’ve joined a new real estate interest group, it’s important to read their posting guidelines before posting so you’ll lessen your chances of being marked as spam.
+After you’ve joined an interest group, it’s important to read their posting guidelines before posting so you’ll lessen your chances of being marked as spam.
 Consider your Google Plus post like a blog post, with a helpful headline and attractive styling, such as certain items in bold or italic font faces.
 Any posts that demonstrate you took the time craft a well-done post will get you better marketing traction and look less than spam.

 Posting To Circles